cwongmath/CustomPlanetPack/GameData/CustomPlanetPack/README.md

 * Xorieth biome map added

-* Humreth biome bug fixed
+* Fixed bug where Humreth was missing a biome

 ### v0.0.6